What Is Gum Boil: [Causes, Treatment, and Prevention]

 Gum boil vs Abscess

 A gum boil is a type of dental abscess that occurs on the gums.
 A gum boil is generally a sign of a periapical abscess that has developed near the root of the tooth and spread bacteria to the surface of the gums.
 Gum boils serve as a drainage point for the abscess.
-This bacterial infection within the mouth can be life-threatening.
+This bacterial infection within the mouth, if left untreated, can become life-threatening.

 Gum Boil Causes